+The company may elect to exclude one or more groups of contracts from the SR calculation if the stochastic exclusion test (SET) is satisfied for each of the group of contracts.
+The company has the option to calculate or not calculate the SET.

+If the company does not elect to calculate the SET for one or more groups of contracts, or the company calculates the SET and fails the test for such groups of contracts, the reserve methodology described in Section 4 shall be used for calculating the aggregate reserve for those groups of contracts.

+If the company elects to calculate the SET for one or more groups of contracts, and passes the test for such groups of contracts, then for each group of contracts that passes the SET, the company shall choose whether or not to use the reserve methodology described in Section 4 for that group of contracts.
+If the reserve methodology described in Section 4 is not used for one or more groups of contracts, then the company shall use the reserve methodology pursuant to applicable requirements in VM-A and VM-C to calculate the aggregate reserve for those groups of contracts.

+A company may not exclude a group of contracts from the SR requirements if there are one or more future hedging programs supporting the contracts, with the exception of hedging programs solely supporting index credits as described in Section 9.A.1.

-1. Requirements to pass the Stochastic Exclusion Test:
+Types of Stochastic Exclusion Tests

-Groups of pass the SET if one of the following is met:
+Groups of contracts pass the SET if one of the following is met:

-Stochastic Exclusion Ratio Test (SERT)Annually and within 12 months before the valuation date the company demonstrates that the groups of policies pass the SERT defined in Section 6.A.2.
+Stochastic Exclusion Ratio Test (SERT)—Annually the company demonstrates that the groups of contracts pass the SERT defined in Section 7.C.

-Stochastic Exclusion Demonstration TestIn the first year and at least once every three calendar years thereafter, the company provides a demonstration in the PBR Actuarial Report as specified in Section 6.A.3.
+Stochastic Exclusion Demonstration Test—In the first year and at least once every three calendar years thereafter, the company provides a demonstration in the PBR Actuarial Report as specified in Section 7.D.

-SET Certification Method - For groups of policies other than variable life or ULSG, in the first year and at least every third calendar year thereafter, the company provides a certification by a qualified actuary that the group of policies is not subject to material interest rate riskor asset return volatility risk (i.e., the risk on non-fixed-income investments having substantial volatility of returns, such as common stocks and real estate investments).
-The company shall provide the certification and documentation supporting the certification to the commissioner upon request.
+SET Certification Method—For groups of contracts that do not have guaranteed living benefits, future hedging programs, or pension risk transfer business, in the first year and at least every third calendar year thereafter, the company provides a certification by a qualified actuary that the group of contracts is not subject to material interest rate risk, mortality and/or longevity risk, or asset return volatility risk (i.e., the risk on non-fixed-income investments having substantial volatility of returns, such as common stocks and real estate investments).

-Guidance Note: The qualified actuary should develop documentation to support the actuarial certification that presents his or her analysis clearly and in detail sufficient for another actuary to understand the analysis and reasons for the actuary’s conclusion that the group of policiescontracts is not subject to material interest rate risk, longevity risk, or asset return volatility risk.
+Guidance Note: The qualified actuary should develop documentation to support the actuarial certification that presents his or her analysis clearly and in detail sufficient for another actuary to understand the analysis and reasons for the actuary’s conclusion that the group of contracts is not subject to material interest rate risk, mortality and/or longevity risk, or asset return volatility risk.
 Examples of methods a qualified actuary could use to support the actuarial certification include, but are not limited to:

-A demonstration that NPRs for the group of policies calculated according to Section 3 are at least as great as the assets required to support the group of policies using the company’s cash-flow testing model under each of the 16 scenarios identified in Section 6 or alternatively each of the New York seven scenarios.
+A demonstration that using requirements under VM-A and VM-C for the group of contracts calculated are at least as great as the assets required to support the group of contracts using the company’s cash-flow testing model under each of the 48 scenarios identified in Section 7.C.1 or alternatively each of the New York seven economic scenarios under each of the three mortality adjustment factors identified in Section 7.C.1.

-A demonstration that the group of policies passed the SERT within 36 months prior to the valuation date and the company has not had a material change in its interest rate risk.
+A demonstration that the group of contracts passed the SERT within 36 months prior to the valuation date and the company has not had a material change in its interest rate risk, mortality and/or longevity risk, or asset return volatility risk.